 Most full body integrative massages will be scheduled as 90 minute session to allow adequate time for effectively addressing areas of greater need in addition to relaxation of the full body.

 A 60-minute session does allow time for a Zen Shiatsu session or a massage of the full body with no more than one joint/area needing extra focus.
 Please note that the shoulder is a complex joint so if this is your "extra focus" need, I would encourage you to get a 90-minute session.
 My typical integrative massage does include extra focus and acupressure to neck-shoulders tension, low back and spinal easement as these are the most common areas holding tension and/or bearing the results of labor, poor posture and/or day-to-day wear and tear.

 A focused massage such as neck-shoulder or reflexology or hand-wrists can be scheduled for 30-minute sessions.
 Most Pain Neutralization Technique, Cupping, or Cranial Sacral Unwinding sessions will be scheduled for 30-minute sessions unless the client wishes for a longer session to address multiple areas.

 Most Integrative Therapeutic Massage sessions will start with:

 - Guided Breath Meditation with visualization to calm and revitalize the mind-body connection

-During a "regular" massage Lea will draw upon and incorporate from the following to create a blended fluid massage of healing and relaxation:
+During a "regular" therapeutic massage, Lea will draw upon and incorporate from the following to create a blended fluid massage of healing and relaxation:

 - all of her knowledge in Traditional Chinese Medicine diagnostics and acupuncture meridian and points theory